TIFX04-22-10/runningpose/README.md

 # RunningPose
-> A 3D pose estimator for runners.
+> We introduce a new 3D pose estimator and model designed for runners.

 This is the implementation of the approach used for 3D pose estimation in the candidate project TIFX04-22-10 at Chalmers University of Technology.
 The approach is described in the [candidate report]().
 It is an adaption of the approach used for [VideoPose3D] (https://github.com/facebookresearch/VideoPose3D) made by Meta Research.